Skip to content

 Yes!
 We are officially certified by the Green Burial Council, which is the international certifying body for green burials.
 We meet and exceed all of their requirements, and you can find us listed as a certified provider on their website.

-To purchase a plot, simply navigate to the "Available Plots" page and locate a plot you'd like to purchase on the map.
-From there, click the plot and press "add to cart."
-You may purchase as multiple plots at once.
+Please call or email us.
+Our staff will meet with you to select your plot, go through the paperwork, and answer and questions you may have.
+You may purchase multiple plots at once.
 Please note, your "purchase" of a lot is actually a lease until the date February 1, 2121.
-Once the date February 1, 2121 passes, this land may be dedicated as a public park.
+Once the date February 1, 2121 passes, this land could be dedicated as a public park.
+Please call or email us to set up a time to meet and discuss your needs.

 Absolutely.
-You can arrange with your funeral director to pick up the body and arrange for burial.
+We recommend you arrange with your funeral director to pick up the body and transport it for burial.
 We strictly prohibit embalming in our preserve, but funeral directors offer many services like transportation of the body, dressing, and storage that do not involve embalming.
+We have worked with most of the funeral homes in Dane County and will work with whoever you select.

 No. Embalming is strictly prohibited.
 Embalming is unnecessary and involves the use of toxic chemicals like formaldehyde, which creates pollution in our soils and causes high cancer rates in embalmers.
 Alternatives such as refrigeration are available at many funeral homes if you are not able to bury the deceased immediately after passing.